smwasya/Metataxonomics-rumen-microbes-visualization/Scripts/1-Starting.md

-# WE use the nf-core Ampliseq pipeline in this project
+# We use the nf-core Ampliseq pipeline in this project

 First we need to do preprocessing and generate ASV count matrix using the script